December | 2019

 What is a waiver?

-When do I need one?
+When do I need a waiver?

 What types of waivers are available?

-You may apply for two types of waivers depending on your circumstances:
+You may apply for two types of waivers, depending on your circumstances:

-Effect of Waivers
+Effect of waivers

 How can I apply for a waiver?